Birds of Printer Nightmares

 10. Background Information about Point and Print

-Did you ever take a look at what the difference is between Package Point and Print and Point and Print?
+Have you ever considered the difference between Package Point and Print and Point and Print?

 I guess it needs some explaining on its own, so let’s go.